dotswg/dots-architecture/draft-ietf-dots-architecture.md

 Acknowledgments                 {#acknowledgments}
 ===============

-Thanks to Matt Richardson and Med Boucadair for their comments and suggestions.
+Thanks to Matt Richardson and Mohamed Boucadair for their comments and suggestions.